On the evolution of slow dispersal in multi-species communities: Introduction

 \subsection{Outline of the proof}

-Let $(\hat{d}_k)_{k=1}^K$ and $(d_i)_{i=1}^N$ be two finite subsets of $\mathbb{R}_+$, which are close in Hausdorff topology such that $(\hat{d}_k)_{k=1}^K \in \mathcal{D}$.
+Let $(\hat{d}_k)_{k=1}^{N_0}$ and $(d_i)_{i=1}^N$ be two finite subsets of $\mathbb{R}_+$, which are close in Hausdorff topology such that $(\hat{d}_k)_{k=1}^{N_0} \in \mathcal{D}$.
 We need to show that $(d_i)_{i=1}^N \in \mathcal{D}$ by examining the semiflow generated by \eqref{eq:Pep}.
 The strategy of our proof is to first obtain a rough Morse decomposition of the flow of \eqref{eq:Pep} by relating it to \eqref{eq:p0}.
 This is based on the existence of a complete Lyapunov function for the unperturbed semiflow $\Phi$ corresponding to the Morse decomposition (Section \ref{sec:2}), and some {\it a priori} parabolic estimates that imply uniform continuity of the intermediate and perturbed semiflows (Section \ref{sec:3}).
 Then the rough Morse decomposition implies that every interior trajectory of the perturbed semiflow is ultimately dominated by the group of slowest dispersers whose diffusion rates are in a neighborhood of $\hat{d}_1$ (Section \ref{sec:4}).
-In Section \ref{sec:5} we define the notion of normalized principal bundle, which is a generalization of the notion of principal eigenvalue for elliptic or periodic-parabolic problems and observe its smooth dependence with respect to the coefficients of the linear parabolic problem.
+In Section \ref{sec:5} and the Appendix, we {recall} the notion of normalized principal Floquet bundle, which is a generalization of the notion of principal eigenvalue for elliptic or periodic-parabolic problems and {establish} its smooth dependence with respect to the coefficients of the linear parabolic problem.
 This is the main technical tool to refine the Morse decomposition and complete the proof of the main theorem (Section \ref{sec:6}).
-(A proof of the smooth dependence is provided in the Appendix.
-We believe this tool will also be useful in the study of dynamics of general reaction-diffusion systems which are not necessarily of Lotka-Volterra type; see, e.g. \cite{Cantrell2020b}.)
+We believe this tool will also be useful in the study of dynamics of general reaction-diffusion systems which are not necessarily of Lotka-Volterra type; see, e.g. \cite{Cantrell2020b}.
 Some concluding remarks are presented in Section \ref{sec:7}.